nickhward/Optimal-Chess-Moves/README.md

 I created a custom dataset of labeled chess peices.
 I used a program called Labelme to draw bounding boxes around all chess peices on the board.

+Upload your custom dataset into roboflow, it will split your data into a train, validation, test split of your choosing.
+Another cool feature is that you can export the data in the format you need for the model you plan on using.
+It is free for private/research use.

-Training set   : 400
+Training set   : 443

-Validation set : 100
+Validation set : 127

-Testing set    : 100
+Testing set    : 63

 Naming Convention of Pieces: